-Patanjali Research Institute's Clinical Research division focuses on developing astute planning with a commitment to making a difference in the lives of patients by unleashing a complex health landscape of natural and traditional assets through sustainable solutions by translating scientific discoveries from the laboratory (bench-side) to the clinic (bed-side).
+Patanjali Research Foundation's Clinical Research division focuses on developing astute planning with a commitment to making a difference in the lives of patients by unleashing a complex health landscape of natural and traditional assets through sustainable solutions by translating scientific discoveries from the laboratory (bench-side) to the clinic (bed-side).
 We are determined to develop evidence-based herbal medicines using a mixture of research, clinical experience, and patient preferences through the clinical trial process.

 The Clinical research team consists of an interdisciplinary collaboration of doctors and experts from the fields of allopathy and ayurveda working in harmony, in determining and documenting the safety effectiveness of vivid authentic, classical and patent ayurveda-naturopathy treatment regimens and therapies, intended for human use.